 Roles Key Tasks Kāinga Ora Responsible for the overall delivery and scheduling of the Programme Manager programme.
 Advisor: Customer Liaison Responsible for consulting with and supporting the customer through the retrofit process.
 The ACL helps identify the address the customer will move to and arranges for the customer to move out of and, where applicable, back into the property.
 Responsible for the customer and the tenancy.
 The HSM Housing Support Manager helps assign the customer to temporary accommodation and continues to support them throughout the retrofit process.
-Responsible for investigating the building and then providing designed responses to address building defects and upgrades as per the Retrofit Standard and as agreed Lead Designer/Architect with Kāinga Ora.
+Responsible for investigating the building and then providing designed responses to address building defects and upgrades as per the Retrofit Standard and as agreed Lead Designer/Architect with Kainga Ora.
 The design consultant will produce all design documentation (including structural design elements within scope of NZS3604:2011), obtain consents as required, provide contract observation services to ensure the works are constructed in accordance with the design and objectives and close out the project with records of the work done.
-Tasked with undertaking financial analysis and providing Quantity Surveyor advice to Kāinga Ora for all project costs as well as providing budgetary estimates of the design throughout the project lifecycle.
-Should only be engaged and involved for specific structural issues identified in a property outside of NZS:3604 (i.e., standard retrofit scope work should not Structural Engineer require an engineer).
-Responsible for the structural design elements out of scope of NZS3604:2011.
-Provides a PS1 and/or PS3 as required.
+Techod with undertaking financial analysis and providing Quantity Sungayor advice to Kainga Ora for all project costs as well as Qualitity Surveyor advice to Kalliga Ofa for all project costs as well as the project lifecycle Should only be ongoged and involved for specific structural issues identified in a property outside of NZS:3604 (i.e., standard retrofit scope work should not require an engineer).
+Responsible for the structural Structural Engineer design elements out of scope of N7S3604:2011 Provides a PS1 and/or PS3 as required.